msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 1. When adding items, system is automatically assigning stock to the new shipment line when you enter a quantity.
 If you don't have enough stock, system will add placeholder lines (unallocated lines).

 2. Bulk action `Allocate placeholder lines`:
-    * Select the lines that you want to allocate by checking boxes on the right on the list
+    * Select the lines that you want to allocate by checking boxes on the right hand side of the list
     * In the `Actions` dropdown menu, select `Allocate placeholder lines`.
 System will check if there is available stock for each selected lines and allocate them using the First to Expire, First Out (FEFO) logic.
 A notification will let you know whether the operation is successful or not.

 <div class="note">
-You won't be able to process your Outbound Shipment if you have unallocated lines (shipment lines without batch number(s) assigned to it) with a quantity greater than 0.
+You won't be able to process your Outbound Shipment if you have unallocated lines (shipment lines without batch number(s) assigned to them) with a quantity greater than 0.
 You can wait for more stock to arrive or you can delete the placeholder lines.
 Any unallocated lines with a 0 quantity will automatically be removed for you when you allocate.
 </div>

 ### Confirming an Outbound Shipment's allocation

-Once you all your shipments lines have been allocated, you can **confirm the allocation**:
+Once all your shipments lines have been allocated, you can **confirm the allocation**:
 * Current status of the shipment has to be `NEW`
 * Lines must be assigned with one or several batch numbers.
 You won't be able to confirm the allocation if your shipment contains lines without batch numbers assigned to it (placeholder lines).